PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/image_feature.en.md

 * Specify the input data path: `-o Predict.input="..."`.
 Other related parameters can be set by modifying the `Global` and `Predict` fields in the `.yaml` configuration file.
 For details, please refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).

-&gt; ❗ Note: The inference result of the recognition model is a set of vectors, which requires a retrieval module to complete image feature.
+> ❗ Note: The inference result of the recognition model is a set of vectors, which requires a retrieval module to complete image feature.

 #### 4.4.2 Model Integration
 The model can be directly integrated into the PaddleX pipeline or directly into your own project.